Sulzer ends talks with Dresser-Rand after Siemens bid

-ZURICH Swiss pump maker Sulzer (SUN.S) said it had ended talks over a merger with Dresser-Rand Group Inc DRC.N after Germany's Siemens (SIEGn.DE) offered to buy the U.S. oilfield equipment maker for $7.6 billion (4.6 billion pounds).
+ZURICH, Sept 22 Swiss pump maker Sulzer said it had ended talks over a merger with Dresser-Rand Group Inc after Germany's Siemens offered to buy the U.S. oilfield equipment maker for $7.6 billion.

 "Sulzer has terminated the talks with Dresser-Rand," Sulzer spokesman Verena Goelkel said in an emailed statement on Monday.